 The one of the exceptions to this is called the Athens-Big Fork Marathon.
 It starts in the small community of Big Fork, Arkansas and runs to a town called Athens via an old mail route trail.

-After the heartbreak at Leadville, my wife informed me that I would be running in this marathon.
-She had arranged everything, including time off from work and getting me registered.
+After the heartbreak at Leadville, I was informed that I would be running in this marathon.
+Everything had been arranged everything, including time off from work and getting me registered.
 I was excited and nervous.
 I had just failed at a mountainous race, how would I be able to do this other one?

 This race has 8 mountains on an out and back course, meaning 16 climbs.
 Some of these are actually steeper than Hope Pass in the Leadville 100, although not as long.